ZahidHasan71/php-learning/README.md

 ## PHP Data Types

 Variables can store data of different types, and different data types can do different things.
+PHP is a dynamically typed language. , which means that by default there is no need to specify the type of a variable, as this will be determined at runtime.

 ### PHP supports the following data types: